 The Maldives on behalf of the Alliance of Small Island States (AOSIS)

 I have the honour to speak on behalf of the Alliance of Small Island States (AOSIS).
-The Group aligns itself with the statement delivered by the distinguished representative of South Africa on behalf of the Group of 77 and China.
+We align ourselves with the statement delivered by the distinguished Permanent Representative of South Africa, on behalf of the Group of 77 and China.

 At the outset, congratulations to you and the other Members of the Bureau on your election to the Ad Hoc Committee on Sovereign Debt Restructuring Process.